iiot2k/iiot2k/README.md

 <br>
 For issues to libraries please use the following link:<br>
 https://github.com/iiot2k/iiot2k/issues<br>
-Please also mention the name aof the library,<br>
+Please also mention the name of the library,<br>
 used Raspberry Pi model, OS version and Node.js version in issue.<br>

 >Input/Output on any gpio library<br>